Myfithub12/finalproject/README.md

 # finalproject

+To the person checking this project:
 With this project I am trying to create a website for those who keep score at baseball games like fans and coaches.
-I have created a login page (currently inactive) and am currently working on a csv page to store all information from game-to-game.
+I have created a login page (currently inactive) and am currently working on a csv page to store all information from game-to-game, an API, and other items.But due to a misstep in my original project before 7-30-2024, I have restarted my project.

-To the person checking this project:
-Currently, as of 7-30-2024, I have restarted my project.
 The week before I deleted, moved, or copied code one or more areas that made the original project not work.
 I have saved some code to help me restart the project but am not sure if I will be able to finish it by the deadline.
-If this is the case, please let me know through a different readme page to let me know what I can do to improve this project.
+If this is the case, please let me know through a this readme page or the active e-mail link on the main what I can do to improve this project.

+To view what I have done so far use the "Go Live" button in the bottom right hand corner of Visual Studio.
+The mentors for the Tuesday night class were great but with all that needed to be done I chose not to keep them from helping the other students in the on-line class.
+Although I did not pass, I have learned a lot.
+I plan on trying to get this site working so that it can be a resource later down the road.